 Stress in women is linked to:

-- Pregnancy difficulties: Higher stress levels increase the likelihood of having problems getting pregnant.
+- Difficulties getting pregnant.
+Higher stress levels increase the likelihood of having problems getting pregnant.
 Not being able to get pregnant is also a source of stress.

-- Menstrual cycle issues: Chronic or long-term stress may lead to more severe premenstrual syndrome (PMS) or irregular periods.
+- Menstrual cycle issues.
+Chronic or long-term stress may lead to more severe premenstrual syndrome or irregular periods.

 Managing stress in uncertain times

 Empowering women to prioritize their mental health and removing barriers to their care is essential.
 Women should reach out to a health care professional if stress has become too much to handle alone.
-Using coping techniques such as smoking or overeating are unhealthy ways to deal with stress.
+Coping with stress by smoking or overeating are unhealthy ways to deal with stress.

 Healthy daily habits can improve how the body manages stress.
 Some of these include:

-- Eat well: Avoid caffeine, sugar and fatty foods.
+- Eat well.
+Avoid too much caffeine, sugar and fatty foods.
 Opt for nutritious, well-balanced meals.

-- Recharge: Step away from to-do lists and turn off the news.
-Pursue healthy hobbies and prioritize health.
+- Recharge.
+Step away from to-do lists and turn off the news.
+Pursue healthy hobbies and prioritize your health.

-- Sleep better: Aim for seven to nine hours of quality sleep nightly.
+- Sleep better.
+Aim for seven or more hours of quality sleep a day.

-- Meditate: Research shows that meditation can help lower stress.
+- Meditate.
+Meditation may help lower stress.
 It also may help improve anxiety and lower blood pressure.